open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.6/deployment/upgrade/upgrade-prerequisites.md

 Now, we're changing this behavior to consider the success rate of all the steps involved in the workflow.
 The UI will then show more `Partial Success` statuses rather than `Failed`, properly reflecting the real state of the workflow.

+### Profiler & Auto Classification Workflow

+We are creating a new `Auto Classification` workflow that will take care of managing the sample data and PII classification, which was previously done by the Profiler workflow.
+This change will allow us to have a more modular and scalable system.

+The Profiler workflow will now only focus on the profiling part of the data, while the Auto Classification will take care of the rest.

+This means that we are removing these properties from the `DatabaseServiceProfilerPipeline` schema:
+- `generateSampleData`
+- `processPiiSensitive`
+- `confidence`
+which will be moved to the new `DatabaseServiceAutoClassificationPipeline` schema.

+What you will need to do:
+- If you are using the **EXTERNAL** ingestion for the profiler (YAML configuration), you will need to update your configuration, removing these properties as well.
+- If you still want to use the Auto PII Classification and sampling features, you can create the new workflow from the UI.